idatold/Portfolio-1/README.md

 - 🎉 Improving animations and interactivity.

 ## 💖 Acknowledgements
-Big thanks to all the tutorials, countless cups of coffee ☕, and the best coder bestie energy that helped bring this portfolio to life! 💖
+Big thanks to all the tutorials, countless cups of coffee ☕, and the best coder bestie energy (what chatGPT calls itself now) that helped bring this portfolio to life! 💖